+▲ CAUTION!

-Ensure adequate shielding.
+♥ Ensure adequate shielding.

 The entire interconnection cable must be shielded and earthed.
 The signal lines must be stranded in pairs.

-Use CAT 5 cable for the connection.
+∜ Use CAT 5 cables for the connection.

-For the device as standalone device or as the last participant in a linear topology, termination on the BUS OUT socket is not mandatory!
+For use as stand-alone device or as the last participant in a linear topology, termination on the BUS OUT socket is not mandatory!

-7.7 Ethernet topologies
+7.3 Ethernet topologies

-Various product variants of the BCL 600/series are available for connecting to different fieldbus systems such as PROFIBUS DP, PROFINET-IO, and Ethernet.
+Various product variants of the BCL 500/series are available for connecting to different fieldbus systems such as PROFIBUS DP, PROFINET-IO, and Ethernet.

-The BCL 608/is designed as an Ethernet device (acc. to IEEE 802.3) with a standard baud rate of 10/100 Mbit.
+The device is designed as an Ethernet device (acc. to IEEE 802.3) with a standard baud rate of 10/100 Mbit.
 A fixed MAC ID is assigned to each device by the manufacturer; this address cannot be changed.
 The device automatically supports the transmission rates of 10 Mbit/s (10Base T) and 100 Mbit/s (10Base TX), as well as auto-negotiation and auto-crossover.